andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 * The goldilocks example in D looks good when run interactively but squished when knitted.
 I noticed that in general that figures look different when knitting versus printing.
 Same issue with the circle for P in that vignette.
 Do you know a way to get those closer aligned?
 (Might be some knitr setting, not sure).  **DONE**

-* At this stage, I suggest we merge the develop over to main, clean up/delete any other branches, and just work off main.
-This way I can ask others to install from github and play with it.  **DONE!!!!**